-- "Ticketing without a ticketing system" at the Ticketing Professionals Conferene 2023
+- "Ticketing without a ticketing system" at the Ticketing Professionals Conference 2023

 - "Why you should get rid of your What's On page" at the Arts Marketing Association Conference 2022

-- "What cathedrals can teach you about ticketing websites" at the Ticketing Professionals Conferene 2022
+- "What cathedrals can teach you about ticketing websites" at the Ticketing Professionals Conference 2022